Day Hagan Smart Buffer ETF

 All ETFs carry a certain amount of risk.
 As with any ETF, there is no guarantee that the Fund will achieve its objective.
 Investment markets are unpredictable and there will be certain market conditions where the Fund will not meet its investment objective and will lose money.
 The Fund’s net asset value, market price, and returns will vary and you could lose money on your investment in the Fund and those losses could be significant.
 An investment in the Fund is not a complete investment program.
 These risks affect the Fund directly as well as through the Underlying Funds in which it invests.

-The Day Hagan/Ned Davis Smart Sector® ETF is distributed by Foreside Fund Services, LLC.
+The Day Hagan Smart Buffer ETF is distributed by Foreside Fund Services, LLC.